Travel Expenses for Winter/Summer Teaching Off Campus

 Private auto mileage will be reimbursed at the current University rate for the lesser of (a) the distance between the instructor’s home and the teaching site, or (b) the distance between the instructor’s regular worksite and the teaching site.
 With prior approval of the sponsoring unit, a University Motor Pool vehicle may be used.
 Tolls and necessary parking charges may be reimbursed in full.

 Although courses may be taught on any schedule an academic department deems appropriate, for the purposes of this policy reimbursement for meals and lodging will be limited by a formula based on the number of credits taught.
 Instructors teaching three credit courses may be reimbursed for up to ten days of meals and lodging, those teaching two credit courses may be reimbursed for up to six days of meals and lodging, and those teaching one credit courses may be reimbursed for up to three days of meals and lodging.
-This formula is derived from the fact that an instructor teaching a three-credit course, for example, could structure the class such that it meet for five weeks, two consecutive days each week, for three and a half hours per meeting.
+This formula is derived from the fact that an instructor teaching a three-credit course, for example, could structure the class such that it meets for five weeks, two consecutive days each week, for three and a half hours per meeting.
 This schedule would satisfy the University’s contact-hour requirements and minimize the need for lodging and meal reimbursements.

 Reimbursable lodging charges may not exceed the normal charge for a single room.
 It is expected that the traveler will exercise prudent judgment in selecting a place to stay and will endeavor to obtain the lowest commercial rate available at the place of lodging.
 Original detailed receipts (hotel bill) must be obtained and submitted to request reimbursement.
 (See Legacy Policy 3-7.)